Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 `structured/grid_convergence_report`.
 To avoid repeating simulations in the event of an unexpected failure or change to the `grid_convergence.py` file, the Delft3D simulations, and a copy of their case study parameters, are stored in a sub-directory based on the model type.
-For the structured grid model, this is `structured/runs`.
-If Delft3D is updated, ensure to delete or move this folder, so that new simulations are conducted.
+For the structured grid model, for example, this is `structured/runs`.
+If the Delft3D solver is updated, ensure to delete or move this folder, so that new simulations are conducted.

 By default, the study is conducted using just one CPU thread.
 To reduce simulation time of the `fm` model, assuming additional capacity is available,